ronin-rb/ronin-rb.github.io/blog/_posts/2023-11-24-solving-hackthissite-programming-level-1-with-ronin.md

   - ruby
 ---

-This [HackThisSite] level gives you a link to a [wordlist.zip] file and a list of scrambled words.
+[HackThisSite Programming Level 1] gives you a link to a [wordlist.zip] file and a list of scrambled words.
 Your task is to translate the scrambled words back into their original words from the wordlist.

 ```
 This level is about unscrambling words.